The student is legally liable to pay tuition fees at the University of Helsinki:

 Finland scholarships covers 100% tuition fee and also includes a 5000 € relocation grant.
 The scholarship and the 5000 EUR will be renewed for the second year of your studies in case you complete at least 55 credits during your first study year.
 University of Helsinki may award up to one Finland scholarship for a newly admitted student of each master’s degree programme.

 Applying is very easy: The online application form for master’s degrees includes questions related to the scholarships.
 Your answers to these questions will be considered your scholarship application.
 You can only submit your scholarship application through the online application form at the same time as you apply for the degree programme.
-You may receive a scholarship only in a category you have applied for, but you can apply for more than one scholarship category.

 The possible scholarship-related documents should be delivered with the other enclosed documents of your degree application.
 More information about the application and selection process.